|Trip Duration:||2 days|

 |Best season:||March - June / September-November|

-What to bring:-Please bring with you shorts and a T-shirt for on the river, suitable footwear for wearing in the raft, warm clothing for the evenings, a towel, sun block and your camera.
+What to bring:-Please bring with you shorts and a T-shirt for on the river, suitable footwear for wearing in the raft, warm clothing for the evenings, a towel, sun block, and your camera.
 A flashlight is also useful.

-What you need to tell us :-Please tell us if you are a non-swimmer, or not very confident in the water.
-Also it is essential that you inform us of any medical conditions that may affect your well being on the trip.
+What you need to tell us: -Please tell us if you are a non-swimmer, or not very confident in the water.
+Also, it is essential that you inform us of any medical conditions that may affect your well being on the trip.
 Don’t forget to request vegetarian meals if required.

 es your driving force, and your body your best ally.
-Both experienced and novice paddlers will agree this, is the Ultimate Experience
+Both experienced and novice paddlers will agree with this, is the Ultimate Experience

 Day 01:- Arrival in Kathmandu international airport and transfer to hotel.